 - 12 Medjool dates

 - 3 cups frozen mixed berries (1 pound)

 - 2 tablespoons fresh lemon juice

 - 2 tablespoons maple syrup

 - 1 tablespoon water

 - 4 cups Greek yogurt

 - ¼ cup maple syrup

-- In the bowl of a food processor, place 1 cup walnuts.
-Process on high until the nuts are finely ground.
-Add ½ cup cocoa powder and ⅛ teaspoon kosher or sea salt.
+- In the bowl of a food processor, add 1 cup walnuts and process on high until the nuts are finely ground.
+Add ½ cup cocoa powder and ⅛ teaspoon kosher salt.
 Pulse to combine.

-- In a small, square dish, press the dough into the desired thickness (press it into the desired shape, even if it does not fill the entire pan).
-Place in the freezer for 15 minutes to firm up.
+- In a small square dish, press the brownie mixture into a layer at least 1 inch thick (even if it does not fill the entire dish), or thicker if desired.
+Place in the freezer for 15 minutes.

 - For the sauce, place 3 cups frozen berries, 2 tablespoons fresh lemon juice, and 2 tablespoon maple syrup in a skillet over medium heat.
 Stir for several minutes until fruit is thawed.
 In a small bowl, mix 1 tablespoon cornstarch with 1 tablespoon water, then pour into skillet and heat until the sauce is thickened.

-- For the parfait, layer yogurt, crumbles of raw brownie, and berry sauce in a tall glass.
+- To assemble the parfait, layer yogurt, crumbles of raw brownies, and berry sauce in a tall glass.